Skip to content

 If you’re into your mobile networking, then the Shozu application is a must.
 This free application runs on a wide range of mobile devices, including Windows Mobile and Symbian, and aggregates a number of the leading social sites.

 It provides easy access services such as Facebook and Twitter, but the clever bit is that it allows you to upload photos and videos to services like flickr, Picasa, Photobucket and YouTube.
-You can also update Google Blogger, moblog:uk, Typepad, Windows Live Space, Wordpress, and a number of other blogging services.
+You can also update Google Blogger, moblog:uk, Typepad, Windows Live Space, WordPress, and a number of other blogging services.

 If you fancy yourself as something of a Citizen Journalist, there are also options for submitting news stories and images to the likes of BBC, CNN, ITV and NowPublic.